SimonSubokLee/ston-docs-son/admin/https.kr.rst

 SNI (Server Name Indication)
 --------------------------

-This method uses `SNI(Server Name Indication) <http://en.wikipedia.org/wiki/Server_Name_Indication>`_ expansion field of SSL/TLS.
+This method uses the `SNI(Server Name Indication) <http://en.wikipedia.org/wiki/Server_Name_Indication>`_ expansion field of SSL/TLS.
-When the client requests SSL connection to the server, target virtual host should be specified like the Host header of HTTP request.
+When the client requests an SSL connection from the server, the target virtual host should be specified like the Host header of an HTTP request.
 This is the most delicate method, but there are some compatibility issues.
-The followings are the client list that does not support SNI.
+The following lists clients that does not support SNI.
 (source: `Wikipedia - Server Name Indication <http://en.wikipedia.org/wiki/Server_Name_Indication#Client_side>`_ ).

 - Internet Explorer (any version) on Windows XP or Internet Explorer 6 or earlier
 - Safari on Windows XP
 - BlackBerry Browser
-- Windows Mobile up to 6.5
+- Windows Mobile before 6.5
 - Android default browser on Android 2.x[34] (Fixed in Honeycomb for tablets and Ice Cream Sandwich for phones)
 - wget before 1.14
 - Java before 1.7

-SNI is unavailable in reality, therefore STON does not support SNI.
+SNI is impractical in reality, therefore STON does not support SNI.

-Multi Certificate
+Multi-Certificate
 --------------------------

 Multiple domains or a wildcard(eg. *.winesoft.co.kr) is specified in the certificate to identify multiple domains with a single certificate.